tvl83/DeveloperDocumentation/src/content/sphero/sdks.md

 It is necessary for the application to determine what direction forward is for the user from the point of view of the ball.
 We call this step `Calibration` and it is **required** to properly drive Sphero in a predictable direction.

-To learn more about calibration and using the `BackLED` to set Sphero's orientation please check out the `UISampler` Sample project.
+To learn more about calibration to set Sphero's orientation please check out the `RobotUISample` Sample project.

 # PhoneGap